rodcabral/game-of-life/README.md

 Game of Life
 =============

-Implementation of Conway's Game of Life in C using SDL.
+C implementation of conway's game of life using SDL

 ![](game.gif)